Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 ---

-## Determing foreign keys
+## Determining foreign keys

-- In a relational database, **relationships** are represented by the **primary key/foreign key mechanism**
+- In the relational model, relationships are represented by a **foreign key that references a primary key**
-- To know in which relation be need to place the foreign key, we need to identify the **relationship type** between the two entities
+- To decide where the foreign key should be placed, we first identify the **relationship type** between the entities
-- During the course, we will use the following syntax to define the relation's foreign keys in the **relation schema**:
+- In this course, we describe foreign keys in the **relation schema** using the following notation:

 <pre>
 Course(<u>course_code</u>, name, credits)